-Sewing a simple hem might sound easy, but many people run into difficulty because they don’t take account of the shape of the neckline.
-To see why this is a problem, take a piece of paper and cut a square shape out of the top of it.
-Then try to fold back the edges of the paper all the way round the area where the square is missing.
+Sewing a simple hem might sound straightforward, however, people run into difficulty because they don’t consider the shape of the neckline.
+To understand why this is a problem, take a piece of paper and cut a square shape out of the top of it.
+Then try to fold back the edges of the paper all the way around the area where the square is missing.
 You’ll run into problems when you get to the corners.
-With a curved neckline these problems are still present, just less obvious as they are distributed all the way along.
+With a curved neckline, these problems are still present, only less visible as they have distributed all the way along.

-For this reason, if you try to sew all the way along a neckline like this in one smooth motion, you’ll find that the fabric gradually bunches up, leading to pulling and distortion.
-The way to get around this is to split the neckline into sections – usually five or six will do, but you may need more if you’re using a stiff fabric – and tack the hem down there first.
+For this reason, if you try to sew along a neckline like this in one smooth motion, you’ll find the fabric gradually bunches up, leading to pulling and distortion.
+The way to get around this is to split the neckline into sections – usually five or six will do.
+You may need more if you’re using a stiff fabric – and tack the hem down there first.
 This will give you a smoother curve.
 You can flatten the finished hem with an iron.

 Sewing Banded Necklines

-There are many different styles of sleeve you can use when making clothes, according to the pattern you’re working with.
-However, whichever you choose there are several important things to consider.
+There are many styles of sleeve you can choose when making clothes, according to the pattern you’re working with.
+However, whichever you pick, there are several important things to consider.
 Firstly, when measuring, remember that a sleeve shouldn’t just look good when the arm is still but must also allow room for movement.
 Secondly, pin before you sew – sleeves can easily get bunched up.
 Thirdly, keep your seams narrow so that the fabric hangs properly.